SnowWalkerJ/easy_html/README.md

 # easy_html

-easy_html is a simple module that help quickly build html file with page.
+easy_html is a simple module that help quickly build html file with python.

 ## installing